pinilDissanayaka/CraftMyLetter/README.md

 5. Open a pull request.

 ## 📝 License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## 📧 Contact
-For any questions or feedback, feel free to reach out via email: email@example.com.
+For any questions or feedback, feel free to reach out via email: pinildissanayaka@gmail@com .

 ## 📸 Screenshots
 Upload Resume	Generate Letter	View Result

-With CoverCraft, job applications just got a whole lot easier! 🚀
+With CraftMyLetter, job applications just got a whole lot easier! 🚀